 - Impressions: Impressions refer to how many times your ad unit was displayed to a user.
 This metric is related to the top of the marketing funnel and speaks directly to brand awareness.

-- Click-through-rates (CTR): This measures how relevant your ad is to your target audience.
+- Click-through-rate (CTR): This measures how relevant your ad is to your target audience.
 If the CTR is low, this means the ads aren’t meeting the searcher’s intent for the target keyword.

-- Conversion Rate: This is the number of web visitors who complete a desired goal, like make a donation or sign up for a newsletter.
+- Conversion Rate: This is the number of web visitors who complete a desired goal, like making a donation or signing up for a newsletter.
 If your conversion rate is high, your marketing strategies are working.

 These are only a few of the trackable KPIs for digital ad campaigns.
 It’s important to know your platforms and the types of data that each offers.

 One of the last steps is content creation.
-It’s important to make your ad copy stand out from the rest.
 When creating advertising content, keep the following best practices in mind to ensure your ads stand out:

 - Improve relevance.
 Posting regularly increases engagement and keeps your ads relevant.
 Another way to stay relevant is to use your supporter’s most popular search query keywords in your ad titles and text.

 - Include calls to action.
 Call-to-action (CTA) buttons prompt readers to show their support and take initiative to further your mission.
-Keep phrases short and compelling, as in the following example: “Do you want to help children in need?
-Donate now.”
+Keep phrases short and compelling.

 - Add compelling visuals.
 Images, graphics, and videos can spark an emotional reaction in readers and help them to understand complex topics.
 Ensure that colors and fonts are consistently formatted and visuals are high quality.

 - Make the most of the ad space and characters allotted.
-Maximize your ad space by using the full allotment of headlines and descriptions.
-This will make your ads appear larger, increasing the click-through rate and number of visitors arriving to your website.
+Use the full allotment of headlines and descriptions to make your ads appear larger, increasing the click-through rate and number of visitors arriving on your website.

 These quick, simple tricks will help your campaigns reach the right audiences and drive meaningful action.
 Now you’re ready to launch campaigns!